flash-oss/medici/README.md

 - **v5.0.0**

   - Add support for MongoDB sessions (aka ACID transactions).
 See `IOptions` type.
+  - Added a `mongoTransaction`-method, which is a convenience shortcut for `mongoose.connection.transaction`.
   - Added async helper method `initModels`, which initializes the underlying `transactionModel` and `journalModel`.
 Use this after you connected to  the MongoDB-Server if you want to use transactions.
 Or else you could get `Unable to read from a snapshot due to pending collection catalog changes; please retry the operation.`-Error when acquiring a session because the actual database-collection is still being created by the underlying mongoose-instance.
   - Node.js 12 is the lowest supported version.
 Although, 10 should still work fine, when using mongoose v5.
   - Mongoose v6 is the only supported version now.
 Avoid using both v5 and v6 in the same project.